 Mental Health Counselor Salary and Career Outlook

 Mental health is a growing area of focus in the healthcare field.
-Peoples’ mental and emotional needs are widely recognized as an essential part of the diagnostic, therapeutic, and healing processes.
+People’s mental and emotional needs are widely recognized as essential to the diagnostic, therapeutic, and healing processes.
 As such, the need for mental health professionals continues to grow.

-There are a number of different points of entry into careers in counseling.
+There are several points of entry into careers in counseling.
 Therefore, pursuing a career in the mental health field depends on where you live, where you work, and your educational background.

 Jumpstart Your Career, Explore No GRE Online Mental Health Counseling Programs: